-The HPV vaccine, a vitally important part of the war against infectious diseases, prevents the transmission of certain types (pdf), specifically types 6, 11, 16, and 18 of the human papillomavirus (HPV).
-Importantly, HPV types 16 and 18 cause approximately 70% of cervical cancers, and cause most HPV-induced anal (95% linked to HPV), vulvar (50% linked), vaginal (65% linked), oropharyngeal (60% linked) and penile (35% linked) cancers.
+The HPV cancer prevention vaccine is a vitally important part of the war against infectious diseases and some types of cancer.
+This vaccine blocks infection by several types of HPV. which are linked to approximately 70% of cervical cancers, and cause most HPV-induced anal (95% linked to HPV), vulvar (50% linked), vaginal (65% linked), oropharyngeal (60% linked) and penile (35% linked) cancers.
 These HPV-related cancers can be prevented as long as you can prevent the HPV infection itself, which are generally passed through genital contact, most often during vaginal, oral and anal sex.

 The antivaccination world has attached themselves to this story, because they think it uncovers a conspiracy or lies by the vaccine manufacturers, since obviously Dr. Harper escaped from the evil clutches of Big Pharma.
 And because antivaccinationists do their “research” by Google, of course, this story keeps getting repeated until it becomes The Truth™.

 You can read the whole article I mentioned above, but here were the conclusions:

 Again, she speculates that cervical cancer screening may be just as useful, but nowhere does she recommend that the vaccine not be used, that it’s safety profile is unacceptable, or that the vaccine cannot prevent cancer.
 In fact, she recommends expanding the guidelines for HPV vaccines for older women because as they age, they are more susceptible to other serotypes of HPV, against which Cervarix confers protection.
 She also states that Cervarix may also have a protective effect against some autoimmune disorders.
 This does not sound like a researcher who is losing sleep about the HPV vaccine, but who fully supports its use, with some exceptions.